 An African American male professor was involved in student government with her, and he encouraged her to do things that she was passionate about.
 When she did not do well, he always insinuated that I could do better.
 The analysis from this interview suggests that this faculty had high expectation for the student personal and academic development.
 This faculty was supportive and showed that he believes in the participant abilities in achieving academic success.
 Questionnaire participant 16 stated the following: “My African American mentor and faculty/staff were continuously supportive and found opportunities for me that best fit me personally, socially, and professionally.
 I developed a great professional network because of them.”
-The information gathered from this participant suggests that participant 16 gained a lot of insight from her faculty.
+The information gathered from this participant suggests that Participant 16 gained a lot of insight from her faculty.
 This participant had an African American faculty who supported her success by providing mentorship, guidance, and support as well as fostered a sense of belonging with networking.

-23 codes were found that supported the main theme that were derived from the participants’ experiences on goal setting.
-Based on the theme emerged, African American alumni described the contributions of faculty and peers on goal setting.
+Twenty-three codes were found that supported the main theme that were derived from the participants’ experiences regarding goal setting.
+Based on the theme that emerged, African American alumni described the contributions of faculty and peers on goal setting.
 African American alumni described factors that contributed to their goal setting as well as how African American faculty influenced their decision on their career goals based on the curriculum.

 Research Question 2.
 For RQ2, the goal was to determine how African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of African American faculty and peers on self-motivation.
 The emerged theme was African American Alumni described having faculty and peers who serve as mentors offer support, guidance with motivation, personal ambitions, peer support, and mentorship while attending a PWI.
 The second theme was African American Alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured by being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.

-On the questionnaire, Participant 1 described how there were very few African American faculty at her PWI.
-The African American faculty tried to get to know the students and made the students feel safe.
+Participant 1 described how there were very few African American faculty at her PWI.
+The African American faculty tried to get to know the students and made them feel safe.
 Participant 1 stated the following: “There were few African American faculty, but I remember the ones that were there that made an effort to get to know me.
 They became guardians to the Black students.”
-The acknowledgement by participant 1 of having few African American professors shows the importance that representation matters in academia.
+The acknowledgement by Participant 1 of having few African American professors shows the importance that representation matters in academia.
 Having African American professors offers students a sense of belonging in the environment where they may feel underrepresented.

-Participant 4 in the questionnaire described how motivation influenced her and how her family and peers played an important part in motivating her to finish college.
+Participant 4 described how motivation influenced her and how her family and peers played an important part in motivating her to finish college.
 The drive from her family and peers contributed to her self-motivation.
-Participants 4 stated that “The support of my family and peers, the drive to finish, and make something of myself contributed to my self-motivation.”
+Participant 4 stated, “The support of my family and peers, the drive to finish, and make something of myself contributed to my self-motivation.”
 This participant shows the importance of family and peer support for African American students at PWIs by highlighting family and peer support as a motivator for African American students.
 Having family and peer support helps to affirm and preserve cultural identity as well as give students encouragement to persevere through obstacles and to stay focused on their end goal.